 Due to the requirements of the HP Safety Code, the use of “sparky” propellants is hoped for but cannot not be assured if dry conditions create a potential fire hazard.
 Therefore, consider having an alternate non-sparky motor planned should weather conditions in the weeks prior to the NYPOWER create hazardous conditions.

-At MARS launches the range safety officer may need to designate the rail angles depending on the wind speed and direction.
+At MARS launches the range safety officer will designate the rail angles depending on the wind speed and direction.
 The angles are designed to keep rockets from flying over the flight line and towards the Museum buildings.
-There may be temporary altitude restrictions if the wind blows towards the NWM to prevent recovery drift into buildings/airplanes.
+There may be temporary altitude restrictions if the wind blows towards the Museum to prevent recovery drift into buildings/airplanes.